-Please take the following steps if you become the victim of a crime on campus or on campus controlled properties:
+Please take the following steps if you become the victim of a crime on campus or at a campus-sponsored event:

-- 1. If you are using an AIAM classroom portable phone, dial 9-911. - 2.
+- 1. If you are using an AIAM classroom portable phone, dial 9-911.
+The address of the building is on the side of the phone for easy access. - 2.
 Dial 911 and immediately report the crime to the Columbus Police Department.
 If possible, do not leave the area until you have spoken with a police officer about the incident; leaving consumes valuable investigative time.
 Your safety is the primary concern; if you feel safer leaving the area, do so and call the police as soon as you can. - 3.
 Try to get a description of the suspect, noting gender, race, and clothing. - 4.
 If the suspect enters a vehicle, get a description of the vehicle, license plate number, and direction of travel. - 5.
 Preserve evidence; do not touch or move anything.
 In case of a sexual assault, do not launder clothing or take a shower if you are the victim.
 There may be valuable transfer evidence on your clothing or body. - 6.
 Victim counseling is available through the Sexual Assault Response Network of Central Ohio (SARNCO) at (614) 267-7020, 24 hours a day, 7 days a week.
 It is confidential and free.